 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is an episode of abnormal brain activity that can cause jerky muscle movements, loss of consciousness, or confusion.
+is an episode of abnormal brain activity.
+A seizure can cause jerky muscle movements, loss of consciousness, or confusion.
 Recurrent means you have a seizure more than once.
+The cause of your seizures may not be known.
+Some common triggers are alcohol, drugs, lack of sleep, fever, or a virus.
+High or low blood sugar levels can also trigger a seizure.

 - Your seizure lasts longer than 5 minutes.